IDCubed/oms-docs/sources/get_started/portal.rst

 --------------------

 The OMS Portal Registry is a core component of the Private TCC.
-It stores the User's Core Identity, all Personas associated with these Core IDs, and various other details OMS tracks for the User as part of managing their deployed applications (TABs).
+It stores the User's Core Identity, all Personas associated with these CoreIDs, and various other details OMS tracks for the User as part of managing their deployed applications (TABs).